hb9tf/spectre/README.md

     > but on the flipside, it does not allow providing an integration interval.
 Thus this integration
     > is done in software which is more resource intense when using a HackRF.

+* `discardOutOfRange`: When set to `true` (default) this causes samples to be filtered which are captured by the SDR but outside the specified range.

+    > Note: This is useful to save bandwidth and storage when using an SDR like HackRF which returns samples in a
+    > 20MHz bandwidth even when only a 2MHz sample range is needed.

 * `-sdr`: Which SDR type to use (determines the CLI command which is called).

 * `-identifier`: Unique identifier for the source instance (needs to be assigned).